akando42/next-map/public/content/posts/03-13/index.md

 date: "03-13"
 summary: ""
 title: "Lyon Lefthand of The Roman Soldier"
-tags: ['Geneva', 'Lyon', 'Marseille', 'Nice', Frankfurt ', 'Paris', 'London', 'San Francisco', 'GeoGenetics', 'Spykman World']
+tags: ['Bordeaux', 'Lyon', 'Marseille', 'Nice', 'Paris', 'Frankfurt ', 'London', 'San Francisco', 'Geneva', 'GeoGenetics', 'Spykman World']
 published: true
 ---
 ## FRANCE FACTS

 ### Terrain via Mountain, Delta, Desert, Coastline, Ocean
 - France have Coastal Climate with West and Northern coastlines facing the Atlantic Ocean and its Southern coastline facing the Mediterrain with the famous Marseille city near the Southern Coast of France.

 - Most of France are flatland area which allowing Ocean Wind to flow deep inland and crossing between the Atlantics and The Mediterrain to regulate inland tempeature and rain.